-The following table presents the total compensation for each person who served as anon-employee member of our board of managers during 2022.
-Other than as set forth in the table and described more fully below, we did not pay any compensation, reimburse any expense of, make any equity awards or non-equity awards to, or pay any other compensation to, any of the other non-employee members of the board of managers in 2022.
+The following table summarizes the compensation awarded or paid to certainnon-employee members of our board of directors for the fiscal year ended December 31, 2022.
+Other than the meeting fees as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to, any of the othernon-employee members of our board of directors in 2022.